This site is not affiliated with any tyre shop or automotive brand. Prices shown are estimates last verified June 2026.

 Walmart Tire Rotation Cost in 2026

-$10 for a four-tire rotation, billed at $2.50 per tire.
-Verified at the Walmart Auto Care Center service menu as of May 2026.
+$20 for a four-tire rotation, billed at $5.00 per tire.
+Verified on the published Walmart tire maintenance service menu as of June 2026.

 The line item on the Walmart Auto Care Center service menu is straightforward.
 Techs lift the vehicle on a two-post or four-post lift depending on the bay layout, remove all four wheels, swap them to the new positions following the pattern called out for the vehicle's drivetrain (forward cross for front-wheel-drive, rearward cross for rear-wheel-drive and four-wheel-drive), retorque the lugs to the manufacturer spec, and check tire pressure.
 The list price is published on the Walmart Auto Care Center service catalog, and the per-tire pricing is what shows up on the receipt.